 You could add more details or modify the existing change properties such as Priority, Impact, Risk and Change Type right from the ticket's detail page,

 Under Planning, you could fill up the following options required to fulfil the change request.

 In case any of the details are already added, you get the option to edit them.

-2. Release - This option lets you associate the Change with a new or existing Release (Release Management aims at implementing Changes in a planned manner.
+2. Associate- This option lets you associate the Change with a new or existing Release (Release Management aims at implementing Changes in a planned manner.
 We’ll get to it in a bit).

 3. More - You can change properties like Status, Priority, Impact, Risk, Change Type, Category, Cost, Group and Agent right from the Change view page.

 If you’d like to change the Requester, Subject line or Description, click on More and click Edit.

 You can also attach a CI to the problem if need be.